timpending/comp-sci-curriculum/readme.md

 * Describe and implement Singly & Doubly Linked Lists
 * Describe and implement Stacks & Queues
 * Describe the concepts of LIFO & FIFO and give real-life analogies
-* Describe the differences between Bubble Sort, Selection Sort, Insertion Sort, Linear Search, and Binary Search
+* Describe the differences between:
+  * Bubble Sort _( also should be able to implement )_
+  * Selection Sort
+  * Insertion Sort
+  * Linear Search
+  * Binary Search _( also should be able to implement )_
-* Describe the purpose of trees in programming and define Binary Trees, Binary Search Trees, Depth First Search, Breadth First Search, Pre-order, In-order, and Post-order Traversal
+* Describe the purpose of trees in programming and define:
+  * Binary Trees
+  * Binary Search Trees
+  * Depth First Search _( also should be able to implement )_
+  * Breadth First Search
+  * Pre-order, In-order, and Post-order Traversal

 #### Lessons